1st to 13th July 2021

 Itinerary - 13 days

 All participants are to arrive in Ulaanbaatar today.
-You will be met on arrival at the airport by our representative and transfer to Best Western Premier Tuushin Hotel for your overnight stay.
-Caroline will meet up with the group in the evening for a briefing of the programme.
+You will be met on arrival at the airport by our representative and transfer to Holiday Inn for your overnight stay.
+Caroline will meet with the group in the evening for a briefing of the programme.
 For late night arrivals, we will all meet for breakfast the next day.

 This morning, we leave Ulaanbaatar to catch an early morning flight to Gobi Desert in the south of Mongolia.
 Gobi is Asia’s largest desert within the boundaries of two countries, Mongolia and China.
 On arrival, we drive to Yoliin Am, a gorge within the deep desert located in Gurvan Saikhan National Park.
 We will go on a hike to its valley that is lined with ice almost all year round.
 The valley is also a habitat to wild Ibex and Argali.
 Then we continue our drive to Khongor, Mongolia’s largest sand dunes with lunch break along the way.
+Today's photography will be mainly on landscape, documenting interesting vegetation changes within the vast desert.
 We are expected to arrive at the dunes in the evening.
 Tonight we stay at the Gobi Erdene Ger Camp.
+We will be taking the wooden cabin with attached bathroom and power point to charge our cameras and electronic equipment.

 After breakfast, we will check out and continue our journey to Bayanzag, also known as the Flaming Cliffs.
 The red sand cliff is a world known site for dinosaur’s fossil and incredible landscape.
-During this drive, there will be several interesting landscape to photograph, and we might also spot some wildlife.
+During the drive, we will see interesting landscape, nomad settlements with white gers (tents) and their livestocks.
+We might also spot some wildlife.
 Lunch on route.
 We are expected to arrive at our overnight ger camp in the late afternoon.
 We will hike to the Flaming Cliff sandstone to photograph the wilderness and its unique natural formations.
-Sunset is expected to be beautiful from the camp.
+Dinosaur fossils were discovered on Flaming Cliff in the 1920’s by an American archaeologist.
+Since then many scientific excavations and documentary have been produced on Flaming Cliff, known as Bayanzag in the Mongolian language.
+Sunset is expected to be beautiful from here.
 Overnight at Gobi Tour Camp (no website).

 Today we check out and continue our journey to Ongi Monastery, a ruin by the bank of the beautiful Ongi river.
 The monastery was once the biggest settlement in southern Mongolia.
 It was destroyed by the Mongolian communist party in 1937.
 There will be plenty to explore of the ruins and great photo shoot especially during the magic hour.
 Tonight we stay at the Secret Of Ongi Ger Camp.

-This morning, we will head to the Naadam Festival square to join in the opening ceremony.
-We are expected to spent half of the day to enjoy and to photograph the festival including witnessing the famous Mongol’s ancient matches such as wrestling, archery and horse race.
+This morning, we will head to the festival square to join in the opening ceremony of the rural Naadam festival.
+We will be spending our day photographing the festival including the famous Mongol’s ancient matches such as wrestling, archery and horse race.
 These are the warrior’s matches which has been part of their culture for thousands of years.
 Later in the day, we will explore the historical sites and ruins of the Mongol Empire.
 Then we head to Orkhon river valley to enjoy the sunset view from the Khaadiin Khoshoo monument hill.
 This is expected to be a great spot for a sunset landscape photography.
 Overnight at Munkhtenger Ger Camp.

-After breakfast, we check out and head to the Naadam square again to document other rituals and matches.
-Then we continue with our exploration of Erdene Zuu, the first Tibetan Buddhism monastery in central Mongolia founded in 1586.
+After breakfast, we continue with our exploration of Erdene Zuu, the first Tibetan Buddhism monastery in central Mongolia founded in 1586.
 After lunch, we will drive to Lake Ogii.
 The lake is a Ramsar site which means it is a lake of great importance for conservation because of its benefit as habitat for migratory birds.
 Birdwatching is possible.
 Astro photography is expected to be great too.
 Tonight we will stay at the Khatan Ogii Ger Camp near the lake.

 Today, we drive back to Ulaanbaatar.
 The drive is between 7 to 8 hours with stops.
-We may see several interesting scenes along the way with photo opportunities.
-We will check in to Best Western Premier Tuushin Hotel in Ulaanbaatar for our overnight stay.
+Enroute, we will make a stop at Khui Doloo Hudag for the Naadam horse race.
+We are expected to arrive Ulaanbaatar in the late afternoon.
+We will check in to Best Western Premier Tuushin Hotel for our overnight stay.
 This evening, we will have our own time and dinner will be on own arrangement.
+If weather permit, we will walk to Sukhbaatar Square for night photography.

 In the morning, we will check out from hotel and head to Sukhbaatar Square to witness the grand State Flag ceremony.
 Soon after that we will make our way to the central stadium for the opening ceremony of the National Naadam Festival.
 With special arrangement, we will be photographing the event from the stadium arena.
 The ceremony ends in the late morning.
 We will have lunch on route and drive to Terelj National Park.
 Later in the day, we will attend a shamanic ritual at Terelj.
 This gives us the opportunity to document rituals that have been practiced for centuries.
 Tonight we will stay at the Tengeriin Elch Ger Camp.